fybig/IoT/README.md

 # IoT
-A repository for IoT paper projects
+A repository for the study and projects of my IoT university paper 2018